-Paul Jones is entering his first season as the Roughriders’ assistant general manager.
+After a record-beating first season, Paul Jones is entering his third season and fourth year as the Roughriders’ assistant general manager.

 Jones originally entered the CFL in 1988 with the Winnipeg Blue Bombers spending time as the director of player personnel and assistant general manager.
 Jones spent nine years in Winnipeg before spending time with the NFL’s Minnesota Vikings as a scouting consultant.
 He returned to the CFL in 1998, spending one season with the Toronto Argonauts before joining the Eskimos.